 Drag and drop the chart to reposition it better within the slide.

 You may also want to edit the task descriptions on the left side of your graphic for an optimized display.
-To do so, double-click on any of them, and then, from the Format pane on the right, use the Font options (style, typeface, color and size) on the Axis Labels tab.
-I chose to decrease the text font size from 22 to 20 pt.
+To do so, double-click on any of them, and then, from the Format pane on the right, use the Font options (style, typeface, color, and size) on the Axis Labels tab.
+We chose to decrease the text font size from 22 to 20 pt.